hash-bang/async-chainable/README.md

 =============
 This project has the following goals:

-* Be compatible with the [Async](https://www.npmjs.com/package/async) library so existing applications are portable over time
+* Be semi-compatible with the [Async](https://www.npmjs.com/package/async) library so existing applications are portable over time
 * Provide a readable and dependable model for asynchronous tasks
 * Have a 'sane' ([YMMV](http://tvtropes.org/pmwiki/pmwiki.php/Main/YMMV)) syntax that will fit most use cases
 * Have an extendible plugin system to allow [additional components](#plugins) to be easily brought into the project